MarijQ/Household-Energy-Forecasting/README.md

 # ML-Project

 # 1. Intoduction
+Why and what are we doing in this project? narrative of the project.
+Intorduce the team work and what was the tasks for all the team member

 # 2. Key Features
+model used, teck stack used, dataset used

 # 3. Data Prep
+data cleaning, feature engineering, table of features used.

 # 4. ML Models
+brief definition about all the models used and why is it used.

 # 5. Results